DPOK: Reinforcement Learning for Fine-tuning Text-to-Image Diffusion Models: Fine-tuning of Diffusion Models

 \begin{itemize} [leftmargin=7mm] \item \textbf{Online versus offline distribution.} We first contrast their objectives.
 The online RL objective is to find a new image distribution that maximizes expected reward---this can have much different support than the pre-trained distribution.
 In supervised fine-tuning, the objective only encourages the model to ``imitate'' good examples from the supervised dataset, which always lies in the support of the pre-trained distribution.

 \item \textbf{Different KL regularization.} The methods also differ in their use of KL regularization.
-The supervised KL regularizer considers upper bound of $\text{KL}(p_{\text{pre}}(x_0|z)\|p_\theta(x_0|z))$ while online KL regularizes upper bound of $\text{KL}(p_\theta (x_0|z)) \| p_{\text{pre}}(x_0|z))$.
-More specifically, for online training, we evaluate conditional KL in each step using online samples, while for supervised training we evaluate conditional KL using supervised samples only.
+For online training, we evaluate conditional KL in each step using online samples, while for supervised training we evaluate conditional KL only using supervised samples.
 Moreover, online KL regularization can be seen as an extra reward function to encourage small divergence w.r.t. the pre-trained model for online optimization, while supervised KL induces an extra shift in the original reward for supervised training as shown in Lemma~\ref{lemma_sup_kl}.

 \item \textbf{Different evaluation of the reward model.} Online RL fine-tuning evaluates the reward model using the updated distribution, while supervised fine-tuning evaluates the reward on the fixed pre-training data distribution.
 As a consequence, our online RL optimization should derive greater benefit from the generalization ability of the reward model.